jcalabres/AES-C/README.md

 # AES IMPL

-This repository contains a self AES Implementation written in C.
+This repository contains a self AES Implementation written in C with MASK countermeasure.